adplugg/wordpress-ad-plugin/readme.txt

 = 1.11.5 =
 * Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.3.1.

-= 1.11.4 =
-* Now registering the AdPlugg Block still in the init hook but with the default priority (10) instead of priority 0.
-This fixes a race condition with third party plugins that try to run before the blocks are registered.

-= 1.11.3 =
-* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.3.0.
-* Updated the readme.txt to reflect that the plugin is tested with up to v2.4.2 of the AMP plugin.

-= 1.11.2 =
-* Updated the AdPlugg block to use blockEditor.InspectorControls instead of editor.InspectorControls (which was deprecated), updated the block dependencies accordingly.

-= 1.11.1 =
-* Added info regarding the new Gutenberg block to the readme.txt file.

-= 1.11.0 =
-* Added the AdPlugg Gutenberg block.
-* Updated the readme.txt to reflect that the plugin has been tested with up to WordPress 6.2.2.

 [See changelog.txt for more](http://plugins.svn.wordpress.org/adplugg/trunk/changelog.txt).